tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 {{% /tip %}}

-#### Page with Sidebar
+### Page with Sidebar
-For creating more complex layouts in R Shiny, you need to specify layout functions within `fluidPage()`.
+For creating more complex layouts in R `Shiny`, you need to specify layout functions within `fluidPage()`.
-A common and practical design is the sidebar layout, which provides a sidebar for inputs and a main area for outputs.
+A common and practical design is the **sidebar layout**, which provides a sidebar for inputs and a main area for outputs.
 For instance, to design a two-column layout where inputs are on the left and outputs on the right, you can employ `sidebarLayout()`.
 Within this function, you can use functions like `titlePanel()`, `sidebarPanel()`, and `mainPanel()` to structure your app effectively.
 The code below exemplifies the basic framework for such a layout:

 {{% codeblock %}}